awsdocs/amazon-cloudfront-developer-guide/doc_source/Streaming_URLs.md

 **Note**
 CloudFront follows Adobe's FMS naming requirements\.
 Different players have their own rules about how to specify streams\.
 The example above is for JW Player\.
 Check your player's documentation\.
 For example, Adobe's Flash Media Server does not allow the `.flv` extension to be present on the play path\.
 Many players remove the \.`flv` extension for you\.

 Your media player might ask for the path separate from the file name\.
-For example, with the JW Player wizard, you specify a `streamer` and `file` variable:
+For example, with JW Player, you specify a `streamer` and `file` variable:
 + **streamer** – `rtmp://s5c39gqb8ow64r.cloudfront.net/cfx/st` \(with no trailing slash\)
 + **file** – `mediafile.flv`